 - to promote cricket and encourage people to get involved: we may use your information to get other people involved in cricket so they can find out how great cricket can be, but we will make sure that this doesn’t harm you in any way

 Who we may share your information with

-We have chosen some really cool companies to help us give you what you ask for (like companies that organise our tickets or look after our website).
+We have chosen some really cool companies to help us give you what you ask for (like companies that organise tickets for matches, some who make our apps work or look after our websites).
 These companies are good at what they do for us and they have to follow our rules when they see your information, so you don’t have to worry.